If you live in Tennessee, you may know that your state imposes its own estate tax. But the tax is scheduled to go away by 2016.

 How the Tax Will Be Phased Out

-For deaths in 2014, estates with a value of up to $2 million are exempt from Tennessee estate tax.
-But legislation passed in 2012 is gradually eliminating the Tennessee estate tax.
+For deaths in 2015, estates with a value of up to $5 million are exempt from Tennessee estate tax.
+But legislation passed in 2012 has been gradually raising the exempt amount, and unless the law changes, the estate tax will be elimintated in 2016.
 (Tenn.
 HB 3760, SB 3762.)
-Every year, the exempt amount increases, until 2016, when the tax is gone entirely.
-Here are the amounts:

 What Tennessee calls an inheritance tax is really an estate tax—that is, a tax imposed only when the total value of an estate exceeds a certain value.
-Under current Tennessee law, the tax kicks in if your estate (all the property you own at your death) has a total value of more than $2 million.
+Under current Tennessee law, the tax kicks in if your estate (all the property you own at your death) has a total value of more than $5 million (in 2015).

 The taxes that other states call inheritance taxes are not based on the total value of the estate.
 They are imposed on the people who inherit from you, and the tax rate depends on your family relationship.
 Close relatives are either exempt from tax or pay a very low rate, while more distant relatives or unrelated persons are taxed at a higher rate.